TheDR-lul/Tailgunner/README.md

 ## 📝 License

-**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**
+**GNU General Public License v3.0 or later (GPL-3.0-or-later)**

-This project is **free and open source** for personal, educational, and non-commercial use.
+This project is **free and open source software** licensed under the GPL-3.0.

 ✅ **You CAN:**
-- Use the software for personal gaming and entertainment
+- Use the software for any purpose (personal, commercial, educational)
-- Modify and customize for your own use
+- Study and modify the source code
-- Share modifications with the community
+- Share and distribute the software
-- Use in educational settings
+- Distribute your modifications
-- Contribute improvements back to the project
+- Use in commercial products

-❌ **You CANNOT:**
+⚠️ **You MUST:**
-- Use in commercial products or services
+- Keep the same GPL-3.0 license for derivative works
-- Sell the software or derivative works
+- Provide source code when distributing
-- Offer as a paid service
+- State changes made to the original code
-- Use to generate revenue in any form
+- Include copyright and license notices

 See [LICENSE](LICENSE) for full details.

-For commercial licensing inquiries, please contact the maintainers.
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.

 ---